wp-plugins/mashsharer/readme.txt

 == Upgrade Notice ==

-= 2.1.4 =
+= 2.1.6 =
-2.1.4 New: This update allows you to use Mashshare on categories and multiple blog pages. <strong>Important:</strong> Update your Network Add-On to version 2.0.8 after updating Mashshare
+2.1.6 This updates changes the style of the the plus button for HTML5 compatibility.
+If you modified the plus button on your page its possible that you have to convert some of your custom css styles. <strong>Note:</strong> Update your Sharebar and network Add-On to latest version for this update.